 When Romans encounter something unusual, remarkable, or extraordinary before their eyes, they express their surprise using this particular term.
 Beloved by many Romans and Italians well-versed in their dialect, this saying captures the essence of their astonishment and is cherished for its distinctiveness.

-You are now ready to speak in Romanesco!
+You are now ready to speak in Roman Slang!

-With this comprehensive list of the most popular Roman dialect terms and sayings, you are now ready to make use of them.
+With this comprehensive list of the most popular Roman dialect terms and sayings, you are now ready to use them.

 Do you need a new Italian tutor?
 Get in touch with us!
-Our team of experienced professionals will respond within 24 hours, giving you the opportunity to start practicing your Italian skills immediately!
+Our team of experienced professionals will respond within 24 hours, allowing you to start practicing your Italian skills immediately!